paritytech/substrate-contracts-node/README.md

 default for this node.
 If you want to persist chain state across runs you need to specify a directory with `--base-path`.

-### Show only Errors and Contract Debug Output

-To have only errors and contract debug output show up on the console you can supply `-lerror,runtime::contracts=debug` when starting the node.

-Important: Debug output is only printed for RPC calls or off-chain tests ‒ not for transactions!

 See our FAQ for more details:
 [How do I print something to the console from the runtime?](https://paritytech.github.io/ink-docs/faq/#how-do-i-print-something-to-the-console-from-the-runtime).